athanie2003/calculator/README.md

 Click on a number, an operation, another number, and the equal button to perform a simple calculation.
 The decimal button allows for decimal calculations.
 Using keys instead of the buttons work as well except for the '+/-' button.
 Press 'Enter' to use the equal button.
 If the calculator displays 'Error', press the 'AC' button.

 ## Future Changes
-- fix bug (decimal button changes to 0. for second number)
 - remove slider and use scientifc notation or bar
 - add exponent button
 - add fraction button